Data Provider Toolkit

 You can use our self-service tools to ‘map’ species occurrence data to a selection of standard Darwin Core fields.

 During submission, you will be asked to match headers of your submitted data to certain fields (for instance, ‘scientific name’ or ‘event date’).
-These fields are derived from an internationally-recognised standard for biodiversity data and help us manage your data in a way that is consistent with FAIR data principles (Findable, Accessible, Interoperable and Reusable).
+These fields are derived from internationally-recognised standards for biodiversity data and help us manage your data in a way that is consistent with FAIR data principles (Findable, Accessible, Interoperable and Reusable).

 We believe that submitters are best placed to map their data, as they generally understand it best and are familiar with how it was collected.
 However, if you’re having difficulty mapping your data, don’t hesitate to ask us for help.
-BIO’s curatorial staff are familiar with Darwin Core standard and the way in which other datasets have been mapped, and can assist you with submission and mapping.
+BIO’s curatorial staff are familiar with data standard and the way in which other datasets have been mapped, and can assist you with submission and mapping.

 Submitting systematic survey data and vegetation association data